flyway/flywaydb.org/download/faq.md

 We can arrange an invoice for your Flyway license for Teams tier.
 You can register for a Redgate Account on our website [www.red-gate.com](https://www.red-gate.com) to give you full visibility and management of your licenses.

+## I already own a license, how do I use it?

+See [upgrading to Teams](/documentation/upgradingToTeams) for step-by-step instructions on how to upgrade your Flyway community installation to Flyway Teams.

 {% include trialpopup.html %}